 Podcasts can take many forms: one-man shows, cohosts, guests, call-in, etc.

-Your best bet for a podcast that sounds organized and professional is to practice beforehand by figuring out what you’re going to say and coming up with an outline for your recording.
-You don’t have to go so far as to script things out.
-Just have a road map for where you’re headed and what you want to touch on.
+Your best bet for a podcast that sounds organized and professional is to practice beforehand by figuring out what you’re going to say and creating an outline. it is not necessary to have a detailed script but have a road map for where you’re headed and what you want to touch on.

-Here’s a sample outline to consider, via Voices.com:
+Here’s a sample outline to consider, derived via Voices.com:

-- Intro music (repeat for each show so listeners identify the jingle with your show): 30-60 seconds
+- Intro music (repeat for each show so listeners identify the jingle with your show): 30-seconds

 - Topic 2: 3 minutes